 Webflow has been keeping quiet about its AI capabilities.
 The sheer fact that they haven’t revealed any in-house AI projects leads me to believe that they’re preparing something big.
 It’s probably going to be introduced at the 2023 Webflow Conference, which will take place on October 5, but it’s still just me guessing.
 If you read this article after October 2023, you actually might find some AI capabilities.

 The Winner Is: Wix

 Clearly, Wix is the winner here, for now, due to Webflow lacking any internal AI capabilities.

 Conclusion: And the Winner Is…

-Our Wix vs Webflow comparison hopefully helped you decide which builder is better for you.
-We pointed out both services’ biggest advantages and compared several different tools offered by them.
-With everything taken into account, we decided on a winner.
+I really hope that my Wix vs Webflow comparison assisted you at making the final decision.
+I pointed out both services’ best features and compared the relevant capabilities.
+With everything taken into account, I decided on a winner.